sonocotta/raspberry-media-center/README.md

 ### Rotating MAC address on the W5500

-On some systems W5500 driver will rotatre the chip's MAC address on each boot, which is quite annoying if you're binding DHCP server to them.
+On some systems, the W5500 driver will rotate the chip's MAC address on each boot, which is quite annoying if you're binding the DHCP server to them.
 There is a manual fix that can help with that

 - Downloaded the [w5500 overlay](https://raw.githubusercontent.com/raspberrypi/linux/rpi-6.6.y/arch/arm/boot/dts/overlays/w5500-overlay.dts) file
 - uncomment this line and change the MAC to your liking //				local-mac-address = [aa bb cc dd ee ff];